-8.2.
-Loading a User-Defined Function into the Database
+10.3.
+Loading User-Defined Functions into the Database

-Once you have written, compiled, and tested the Java code for your SQL function, you can load it into the database.
+Once you have written, compiled, and tested the Java code for your SQL functions, you can load them into the database.
 You load user-defined functions the same way you load stored procedures, by packaging the Java class or classes into a JAR file and then loading the JAR file using the LOAD CLASSES statement.
 For example: